Indiana 100% P&T Playbook

 Read your bill as a stack.
 For Indiana P&T families, the final number is now the combined result of veteran deductions or credits, homestead phase-down changes, the bigger supplemental deduction, and any separate senior or disability credits you qualify for.

-For most P&T households, the first question is now simpler: does this homestead cleanly qualify under the new Section 14 rule, and if not, are we in the one-year $250 transition lane or the donated-home lane?
-The second question is whether the county auditor wants the VA award letter directly or wants State Form 51186 certified by IDVA or the county service officer.
+For most P&T households, the first question is now simpler: does this residence cleanly qualify under the modified Section 14 rule, and if not, are we in the $250 credit lane, the $350 wartime/service-connected credit lane, or the donated-home lane?
+The second question is whether the county auditor wants State Form 12662, a VA award letter, or a Certificate of Eligibility issued by IDVA.

 CVO is often the biggest family wealth lever

-Indiana's Tuition and Fee Exemption program is the state-side education powerhouse here.
-Current IDVA guidance says eligible students can receive up to 124 credit hours at state-supported schools, and students who graduated high school in 2023 or later may receive up to $5,000 per academic year at eligible Indiana private nonprofit schools.
+Indiana's Tuition and Fee Exemption program is the state-side education powerhouse here, but the details matter.
+The clean summary is that eligible children of disabled veterans may receive up to 124 semester credit hours at Indiana public colleges and universities, capped at the undergraduate resident tuition rate.
+Students who graduated high school on or after January 1, 2023 may also have a private nonprofit option worth up to $5,000 per academic year.

 Indiana daily-life add-ons still matter

-• Use the BMV's veteran indicator and the right specialty plate.
+• Use the BMV's veteran indicator and choose the specialty plate that actually matches your facts.

 • Indiana residents with service-connected disability can buy the discounted DAV hunting and fishing license.

-• If hardship hits anyway, the Military Family Relief Fund is still there.
+• If hardship hits anyway, the Military Family Relief Fund is still there, but it is a hardship program, not an automatic entitlement.

 Family money